withastro/docs/src/pages/en/guides/data-fetching.md

   </ul>
 </BaseLayout>
 ```
-See the full tutorial [Add a Headless CMS to Astro in 5 Minutes](https://www.storyblok.com/tp/add-a-headless-cms-to-astro-in-5-minutes) to add StoryBlock to your Astro project!
+See the full tutorial [Add a Headless CMS to Astro in 5 Minutes](https://www.storyblok.com/tp/add-a-headless-cms-to-astro-in-5-minutes) to add Storyblok to your Astro project!

 ### Example: WordPress + GraphQL